Advanced models optimization¶

 - They are not computed on the same data set

-- They are not computed with the same model (after grid-search, DSS retrains the model on the whole train set)
+- They are not computed with the same model (after hyperparameter-search, DSS retrains the model on the whole train set)

 In this example: